laxmiprasannaimmadi/laxmiprasannaimmadi/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning new Data Engineering skills
+- 🌱  Recently graduated Data Engineer.
 - 👯 I’m looking to collaborate on and not limited to AWS,Python, DevOps,MS Azure, GCP and other Data Engineering skills